pikatchu/closedsource/book/0035-the_escape.md

 Jasmina stared out the window, her mind still racing.

 Finally, she spoke.
-“So… you two are companions?
+“So… you two are Companions?
 Like Jasper?”

 Tyrone let out a short laugh.
 “Catonians.”